TrilokGeer/metadata-controller/docs/decisions/new-controller.md

 like image registry operator, ingress operator, machine api, cco, etc which manage corresponding cloud resources.
 A uniform way of managing tags is required for the cloud resources that are created and used by OpenShift clusters.

+The system should be extensible to manage cloud resources that will be used along OpenShift for applications.

 The lack of generic controllers to manage tag specific configuration and controllers will pose restrictions on maintenance and usability.

 # Decision